 Schools will generally fall into the lower risk category, but some schools or areas of activity may fall into the medium risk category.
 Schools should base their provision on the results of their risk assessment.
 If there are parts of the school where different levels of risk can be identified, the schools should consider the need to make different levels of provision in different areas/departments.
 When considering how many first-aid personnel are required, the Governing body/Headteacher should also consider the information contained in the DfE document highlighted in the reference section below.

-Up to date lists of all first aiders are displayed: On the Health & Safety Notice Board in the staffroom
+An up to date lists of all first aiders is held in the school office